-Summative assessment will be in the form of termly progress (PUMA) tests.
-These allow teachers to compare children with national expectations.
+Summative assessment will be in the form of termly progress White Rose tests.
 In addition these tests provide detailed analysis of where the children may be exceeding or where teachers may need to put in more deliberate practice of a concept.
 Catch up suggestions are embedded within these results.
-They will also allow teachers to make adjustments to their provision where needed on a termly basis.
+They will also allow teachers to make adjustments to their provision where needed.